Mobile internet for everyone and everything

 The IMEI Is Full of Interesting Information!

-The possibilities of the IMEI do not stop at identification and device locking.
-Online tools such as https://www.imei.info can tell you a lot about your smartphone via its IMEI.
+The possibilities of the IMEI do not stop at identification and device blocking.
+You can use online tools such as https://www.imei.info to find out a lot about your device using the IMEI of your smartphone.

-First, you usually get a complete overview of all installed components including antenna standards, battery capacity, SIM format or eSIM capability.
-Thus, you can immediately see whether the specifications of a purchased device match the listing in the store.
+The first thing you usually get is a complete overview of all the components installed, including antenna standards, battery capacity, SIM format or eSIM capability.
+This way, you can immediately see whether the specifications of a purchased device match the listing in the store.

 You can also use the database to find out whether the device is already on one of the blacklists.
 If your device is a used phone and is on a blacklist, it could be a stolen device.